 To understand how your menstrual cycle works in further detail please read How Your Menstrual Cycle Works.

-When used correctly condoms, about 2 out of 100 women will become pregnant in the first year.
+When used correctly, only about 2 out of 100 women will become pregnant.
 That number jumps to 18 per year with imperfect use.
 The user has a huge influence on the outcome.
 To see how to use a condom, watch this.

 Partner condoms with Fertility Awareness Method and you’ll only need them about a 6 days out of the month!
 Remember, condoms serve an important purpose in preventing STIs and HIV.